 - record of responsible service to scholarly publishing and evidence of organizational skill and intellectual leadership; and

 The time needed to meet these responsibilities vary from week to week, but, in general, require one to two full days per week.

 ASA encourages applications for both sole editorships and co-editorships.
 In order to minimize conflicts of interest, we request that you do not submit your own work to the journal or series for which you are applying after December 31 until the decision has been announced.

 Deadline for receipt of applications: December 1

-Selection Process: The Committee on Publications reviews all applications at their meetings (typically held twice a year, at the ASA annual meeting and at a mid-winter meeting).
+Selection Process: The Publications Committee reviews all applications at their meetings (typically held twice a year, at the ASA annual meeting and at a mid-winter meeting).
 Prospective editors may be contacted to clarify issues raised in the deliberations.
 The Publications Committee forwards a list of appointable candidates (which may be ranked or unranked) to the ASA Council.
 The Council appoints the editor.

 Preparing the Application Packet

-Given that the Committee on Publications receives a number of qualified applications, appointment to the editorship of an ASA journal/series is selective.
+Given that the Publications Committee receives a number of qualified applications, appointment to the editorship of an ASA journal/series is selective.
 The guidelines below offer suggestions to streamline the application process for applicants and the Committee.

 The application packet should be no more than five pages (approximately 2,500-3,000 words) and should include:

 Vision Statement: Set forth your goals and plans for the content of the journal or series.
 This may include an assessment of the current strengths, weaknesses, or gaps that you plan to address and how you will implement your plan.